|Nutrition Facts (per serving)|

 2 cups all-purpose flour

 Put a large saucepan of water on to boil.
 Add 2 teaspoons salt and the vegetable oil to the water.

 In a large bowl, whisk together flour and 1 teaspoon salt.
 With a wooden spoon, stir in eggs and just enough water (anywhere from 3/4 to 1 cup) to make a wet, pourable dough.
 Beat it until the dough looks like cottage cheese.

 Let the dough rest while the water comes to a boil.
-The dough should be cooked in three batches.
+The dough will be cooked in three batches.

 Lay a noodle grater over the pot of boiling water and place a portion of the dough in the square section of the grater and move it back and forth over the grater.
 Repeat until you have used a third of the dough.
 Stir the nokedli so they don't stick to the bottom of the pot.

 After the nokedli rise to the surface, cook an additional minute or so.
 Taste one for doneness.
 Using a sieve or slotted spoon, transfer the cooked nokedli to a bowl with a little vegetable oil at the bottom.
 Stir to coat the dumplings so they don't stick together.

 Repeat with the remaining dough in 2 more batches.

 Serve in soup or with stews.
 Leftovers can be refrigerated or frozen with good result.